poloclub/argo-scholar/development.md

 ## Developing the backend

-Argo Lite has a sharing server for sharing graph snapshots.
+Argo Scholar has a sharing server for sharing graph snapshots.
 See [the Deployment Guide](deploy.md).

-## Creating Live Demo on Surge to Test New Argo Lite Features
+## Creating Live Demo on Surge to Test New Argo Scholar Features

-After changes are made to the Argo Lite code base, [Surge](https://surge.sh/) can be used to deploy these changes to a URL that can be shared with others for testing new features.
+After changes are made to the Argo Scholar code base, [Surge](https://surge.sh/) can be used to deploy these changes to a URL that can be shared with others for testing new features.

 To do this, you need to do the following steps:
 1) Switch to the branch where your changes have been made and make a duplicate branch (e.g., named as "demo/branch-name" to help group all surge demo branches).
 Use the duplicate branch to complete the rest of the steps in order to preserve the files in the original branch.

-2) Navigate to the Argo Lite react-app in your terminal
+2) Navigate to the Argo Scholar react-app in your terminal

 3) Open the package.json file and find the `"homepage"` attribute.
-Completely remove the attribute: `"homepage": "https://poloclub.github.io/argo-graph-lite"`
+Completely remove the attribute: `"homepage": "https://poloclub.github.io/argo-scholar"`

 4) Inside the package.json file, find the `"scripts"` attribute.
 Within this attribute, there is an attribute named `"deploy"`.
 Remove the value and replace it with `"npm run build && cp build/index.html build/200.html && surge build https://{YOUR DESIRED URL NAME}.surge.sh"`.
 An example is shown below: